c0lap5o/examples/README.md

 # examples
-Some coding examples made by me in my learning journey
+Some java coding examples made by me in my learning journey